 - When recovery is complete, you can go to the designated folder and move the files wherever you want.
 Some reconstructed files may need renaming.

-How Can I Recover The FAT32 File System?
+How to Recover the FAT32 File System?

 Now that you have recovered and backed up your files from the FAT32 disk, you can solve problems with the file system itself.